Sonnet 467

 A child of the universe — no more;

-Yet of that grit compounded in what urn —
+Yet of that grit compounded in some urn—

-Should I now care from whence these atoms sprang
+Should I now care from whence my atoms sprang

-Or in whose heart they erst did beat and flow?
+Or in whose own heart they once did beat and flow—

 That they once spawned a thought in tyrant’s brains

-Or spent an eon locked in ice and snow?
+Or spent long eons locked in ice and snow?

-Were that they came from bits of fallen stars,
+If they were cast from bits of fallen stars,

-For there in truth some Heaven I might claim,
+Then there some piece of Heaven I might claim—

 Had hand in molding clay that bears my name.